 Why can’t we see God?

-There are effects in nature, such as gravity, that we cannot see (although we can feel its effects), but we still believe in it.
+There are subatomic particles we cannot see, but we believe in them.
+There are effects of nature, such as gravity, that we cannot see (although we can feel its effects), but we still believe in them.
+There are laws of logic on the basis of which we live our lives that we cannot observe, but we still know they are real.

 Hebrews 11:6 (NKJV)